aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 We provide a script to set up all of these resources.
 You can click the links about for more specifics on each each of the services.
 [RBJ: fix next sentence] We also explain how these services interact in more detail in the &quot;Extending the Competition Base Container&quot; section of this document.

-To set up your resouces, simply need to run the  `create-solver-infrastructure` script that we have provided:
+To set up your resouces, simply run the  `create-solver-infrastructure` script that we have provided:
 ```text
 ./create-solver-infrastructure --profile PROFILE_NAME --project PROJECT_NAME --solver-type SOLVER_TYPE
 ```

 where:

-**PROFILE\_NAME** is the name of the aws profile that you set up at the beginning of this document.
+`PROFILE\_NAME` is the name of the aws profile that you set up at the beginning of this document.
 It is very likely 'sc-2023'

 `PROJECT_NAME`: is the name of the project [RBJ: as chosen by the user for the life of the competition].
 Note that `PROJECT_NAME` must start with a letter and can only contain lowercase letters, numbers, hyphens (-), underscores (_), and forward slashes (/).

-* `SOLVER_TYPE`: is either `cloud` or `parallel` depending on which kind of solver you are running.
+`SOLVER_TYPE`: is either `cloud` or `parallel` depending on which kind of solver you are running.
 Note that we will run cloud solvers run on multiple 16-core machines (m6i.4xlarge [RBJ: include links?]) with 64GB memory, while parallel solvers run on a single 64-core machine (m6i.16xlarge) with 256GB memory.

 The script will take 5-10 minutes.
 When complete, all of the needed cloud resources should be created.
-[RBJ: provide instructions for checking/testing?]
+The script polls until the creation is complete.

 ### Switching Between Cloud and Parallel Tracks